 If you have known me for awhile, you know that I am an avid book reader.
 I always have been and thankfully, my kids seem to be bookworms too.
 A great family day out for us is a trip to the bookstore, where we can read and peruse books for hours.
+I always have an ongoing list of must read books for personal growth, and I check them off as I go.
 When people ask me how I stay so sane when I have little time to myself, I tell them I read.
 Funny, but true!

 I thought I would share some of my favorite personal growth books with you, in hopes that it may inspire you to start on a journey to become the best version of yourself.

 The subtitle of this book is ‘Let Go Of Who You Think You’re Supposed to be and Embrace Who You Are.’
 Yes, the title says it all and I can tell you this book was amazing.
 I held off for awhile on reading this book because I figured I already knew who I was.
 It’s funny, those books that you think you don’t need are usually the ones that will make the biggest impact.
 I learned that I do care what people think, and I do tend to put on a face to hide my imperfections.
 Brene gives ten guideposts to take us on a journey- one that involves our hearts, minds and soul.
 Read it, really.

 The Miracle Morning – Hal Elrod

 I learned about this book in one of my coach trainings and it has been life changing.
 Honestly.
 I tell everyone about this book.
 If you struggle with time management, productivity, priorities, inspiration…read this book.
 Hal emphasizes the importance of getting up early- very early.
 He teaches us to take the first hour of each day and set the day up for success.
 This book will help you learn how to wake up each day with more energy, motivation and focus on taking your life to the next level.
 Hal also has a Facebook group for those putting his advice into practice here.